Average number of students offered a place per year

 Entry requirements and interviews

-The A-Levels most relevant to Geography at Cambridge, apart from Geography which itself is not strictly essential, include Geology, Biology, Chemistry, Physics, Maths, Economics, Modern Languages and History.
+The subjects most relevant to Geography at Cambridge, apart from Geography which itself is not strictly essential, include Geology, Biology, Chemistry, Physics, Maths, Economics, Modern Languages and History.

 At present, Geography applicants receive two interviews on the same day, each with two interviewers.
 Both interviews are largely subject based, although more general questions may also be asked.